 We have a network monitoring system, called our Nessus Security Center, which allows us to scan the UMB network for any vulnerable server or computer.
 We run scans monthly, and more often when there is a report of threat activity.
 We apply security patches to servers and computers on a regular basis, and if there is a security patch released by a vendor to address a critical vulnerability, that patch gets applied immediately.

-IT security Information is shared on a daily basis with IT professionals across the UMB campus.
-The IT Security Collaborative working group, comprised of individuals in UMB schools and departments, FPI, UMMS, and CITS, meets on a monthly basis.
+IT security information is shared on a daily basis with IT professionals across the UMB campus.
+The IT Security Collaborative working group, composed of individuals in UMB schools and departments, FPI, UMMS, and CITS, meets on a monthly basis.
 These monthly IT security meetings focus on information sharing as well as a discussion of activities and solutions for keeping our systems and data secure.

 If you have any questions about the WannaCry attack or about UMB IT security, please contact the IT Security and Compliance team.